 Tolar Grande, a “Wild West” town, is the starting point for breathtaking sites, such as the Arita Cone, an impressive, dark-colored, perfect natural cone set in the middle of the white immensity of the Salar de Arizaro and which resembles a lighthouse for shipwrecked people from the salt deserts; the Coincidence Mine “Mina La Casualidad”, an old sulfur mine, on the border with Chile and close to the Llullaillaco Volcano and its 6,739 meters above sea level, where the mummies of 3 children from the time of the Incas.

-And then, from Tolar Grande, you will have the possibility of continuing the adventure towards Chile, or going south towards the Province of Catamarca.
-You will then have to cross the salt desert of the “dead man”… Quite a program!
+And then, from Tolar Grande, you’ll have the possibility of continuing the adventure towards Chile, or going south towards the Province of Catamarca.
+You’ll then have to cross the salt desert of the “dead man”… Quite a program!